-Family Inductive Generalization Hypothetical Induction Probabilistic Induction Principle An instance confirms the generalization.
-Ability to entail the evidence is a mark of truth Degrees of belief governed by a calculus.
+Family Inductive Hypothetical Probabilistic Generalization Induction Induction Principle An instance Ability to entail Degrees of confirms the the evidence is belief governed generalization. a mark of truth by a calculus.
 Archetype Enumerative induction Saving the phenomena in astronomy.
 Probabilistic analysis of games of chance Weakness Limited reach of evidence Indiscriminate confirmation Applicable to non-stochastic systems?